 - 2.1 Section 349 of the Gambling Act 2005 requires the Council to determine and to publish its licensing policy in respect of each 3-year period commencing on 3 January 2007. - 2.2 The Act requires the Council to keep the policy under review throughout each period and to revise it as necessary.
-Prior to making any changes, or in advance of a new 3-year period, the Council must carry out a consultative process with Responsible Authorities defined by the Act and others who the Authority considers would have an interest in the policy. - 2.3 The draft reviewed policy was considered and approved for consultation by the Licensing Committee on 29 June 2009 (Appendix A), subject to the amendments shown in the Minutes.
+Prior to making any changes, or in advance of a new 3-year period, the Council must carry out a consultative process with Responsible Authorities defined by the Act and others who the Authority considers would have an interest in the policy. - 2.3 The draft reviewed policy was considered and approved for consultation by the Licensing Committee on 29 June 2009, subject to the amendments shown in the Minutes.
 The policy was printed and circulated for consultation to those mentioned above and for display at local libraries and Council offices. - 2.4 In addition, the draft policy was published on the Council's website.
-A list of those to whom the policy was sent is shown at Appendix B.